denysdovhan/wtfjs/README.md

 ### 💡 Explanation:

-Obviously, you can extend `Number` object like any other object in JavaScript.
+Obviously, you can extend the `Number` object like any other object in JavaScript.
 However, it's not recommended if the behavior of the defined method is not a part of the specification.
 Here is the list of `Number`'s properties:

 * [**20.1** Number Objects](https://www.ecma-international.org/ecma-262/#sec-number-objects)